 Improve student access and performance by expanding open educational resources, focusing on information literacy and promoting sound digital practices.

+Objective 4.
 Recognize faculty as pillars of knowledge

 Encourage faculty to adopt innovative pedagogical approaches to teaching, research and service that contribute to the advancement and application of knowledge.

-Recruit and retain a diverse faculty who think boldly and innovatively to address the challenges of the 21st century.
+Recruit and retain innovative faculty to address the challenges for today and tomorrow.

 Encourage and support faculty in obtaining external funding.